Arisuzea/PunkCity/README.md

 ---

-## About
+# About

-**PunkCity** is a Wabbajack modlist for *Cyberpunk 2077* built around one idea: **the city owes you nothing**.
+**PunkCity** is a Wabbajack modlist for *Cyberpunk 2077* built around one idea:

+**the city owes you nothing.**

-Most playthroughs let you become a legend overnight.
-PunkCity pushes back.
-Your body has needs.
-Your reputation has weight.
-The story won't drag you along, it waits for you to earn the right to be part of it.
-The city is indifferent, the streets are dangerous, and every cold decision you make will follow you.
+You won’t become a Night City legend overnight.
+Your body has needs, your reputation matters, and progression takes time.
+The story won’t carry you—you need to earn your place in it.

-This is no power fantasy, you'll create no montage nor any highlight reels.
-You'll suffer and you'll be content.
+This list is built for players who want slower progression, harsher consequences, and a version of Night City that feels far less forgiving.

 **What you're getting into:**

-- **Survival mechanics** that makes your body a resource you have to manage
+- **Survival systems** that force you to manage your needs
-- A **paced experience** that rewards immersion over rushing
+- A **slower progression curve** built around immersion
-- True **reputation system** where senseless violence has real costs
+- A **reputation system** where violence has consequences
-- *(More systems being added, check back as the list develops)*
+- *(More systems are being added as development continues)*

 ---

-## System Requirements
+# System Requirements

 > [!WARNING]
-> - You need an **official, fully updated** copy of *Cyberpunk 2077*.
+> - You need an **official, fully updated** copy of *Cyberpunk 2077*
-> - An **SSD is required.** Do not attempt to run this from an HDD.
+> - An **SSD is required.** Do not attempt to run this from an HDD
-> - Only **Windows 10/11** is supported.
+> - Only **Windows 10/11** is supported

 *Minimum specs and recommended hardware will be listed here as the list is finalized.*